-One of the most evident benefits is more preventative maintenance at scheduled times.
-This leads to more longevity for business assets, less complex and potentially costly emergency maintenance, and a more orderly maintenance shop in general.
+One of the most evident benefits is more preventive maintenance at scheduled times.
+This leads to more longevity for business assets, less complex and potentially costly emergency maintenance and a more orderly maintenance shop in general.

-In addition to key efficiency outcomes, work order management software provides valuable business intelligence.
+In addition to key efficiency outcomes, work order management software can use the data stored in it to provide valuable business intelligence.
 Most dashboard and reporting systems allow top-level managers to come in and look at how systems are being supported over time.
 All sorts of data can be mined from this system, to be fed into general business intelligence systems that will help craft a better path forward for the enterprise.

-Along with this idea, another key benefit of work order management software is maintenance automation.
-For example, instead of physical paper tickets and labor-intensive paperwork management, everything takes place in a specially designed digital dashboard, so that information can be automatically, and not manually, updated.
+Another key benefit of work order management software is maintenance automation.
+For example, instead of physical paper tickets and labor-intensive paperwork management, everything gets managed and tracked in a specially-designed digital dashboard.
+This allows that information to be automatically — not manually — updated.